 - A lagging indicator is an economic statistic that tends to have a delayed reaction to a change in the economic cycle.

-- A leading indicator is an economic statistic that tend to predict future changes in the economic cycle.
+- A leading indicator is an economic statistic that tends to predict future changes in the economic cycle.

 - A co-incident indicator is a variable that changes with the whole economy.